-Badminton, the national sport of Indonesia, has received a lot of traction in the western world in recent times.
+Badminton, the national sport of Indonesia, has received a lot of traction in the western world in recent times which is why you need to know what’s the right equipment for badminton.
 Unlike other racket sports like tennis or pickleball, badminton does not require a lot of expensive gear and equipment.
 As playing badminton means your body is going through a lot of physical activity, the health benefits of this sport is undoubted.
 Play Badminton for the 1st time & you’ll understand why it’s such a good workout.

 Be it for fun, exercise, or developing a professional career in badminton, you will need equipment for badminton in order to play this amazing sport.
 While it might seem that you can start playing badminton with your friends with just a racket, a few shuttlecocks, and a net, if you’re wanting to take the sport a bit more seriously or want to improve your game then the list of equipment for badminton is pretty long to be honest.
 If you are wanting to start a badminton club, then it’s very important to have a complete list of equipment for badminton at your disposal.